cloudflare/cloudflare-docs/content/workers/observability/local-development-and-testing.md

 5. Go back to a `.js` or `.ts` file in your project and add at least one breakpoint.

-5. Open your browser and navigate to the Worker's local URL (default http://127.0.0.1:8787).
-The breakpoint should be hit, and your should see details about your code at the specified line.
+5. Open your browser and go to the Worker's local URL (default `http://127.0.0.1:8787`).
+The breakpoint should be hit, and you should see details about your code at the specified line.

 ## Test Workers